NovelaNeuro/rec_to_nwb/README.md

     device:
       name:
         - Trodes
     # Electrode Groups list used in experiment.
 Each Id has to be unique, device_type has to refer to existing device_type in probe.yml.
+Target_x,y,z fields describe the specified location where this group should be.
 Possible value of units: 'um' or 'mm'
     electrode groups:
       - id: 0
         location: mPFC